 If you have recently started or are just about to start architecture school, then it’s quite likely that you have never needed or been asked to draw an architectural floor plan before.

-So here we explain how to develop and draw an architectural floor plan from beginning to end, and provide some helpful tips and methods to make drawing your plans more efficient and look better.
+So here we explain how to draw a floor plan from beginning to end, and provide some helpful tips and methods to make drawing your plans more efficient and look better.

 The purpose of a floor plan is show a dimensioned and scaled map of a building’s interior spaces, depicting the relationship to one another, connections between the interior and exterior, and the location of key elements such as openings, objects and wall thickness’s.